Ckrenzer/pounce/README.md

 # Known Bugs and Issues

 The installation commands will break in the event the repo was cloned twice and installed in a new directory.
-This is due to the .bashrc file requiring `$POUNCEPATH` to be defined before the call to `source`.
+This is due to the bashrc file requiring `$POUNCEPATH` to be defined before the call to `source`.
-To fix this, simply remove the `POUNCEPATH="path/to/pounce"` and `source "${POUNCEPATH}/control.sh"` lines from the .bashrc file before performing a second installation.
+To fix this, simply remove the `POUNCEPATH="path/to/pounce"` and `source "${POUNCEPATH}/control.sh"` lines from the bashrc file before performing a second installation.